Vietnam.vn - Nền tảng quảng bá Việt Nam

 “The H20 international supply chain is facing significant uncertainty,” the company said in a statement on Tuesday, adding that current inventories are nearly depleted.
 H3C cited geopolitical tensions disrupting global trade and the supply of key raw materials as the cause of the uncertainty, and said new shipments are expected to arrive in mid-April.
 Neither H3C nor Nvidia immediately responded to Reuters’ requests for comment.

 Demand for the H20 chip has surged in recent months as companies rush to adopt cost-effective AI models from Chinese startup DeepSeek.
 Tencent, Alibaba and ByteDance have significantly increased their orders for the H20 since the Chinese AI startup emerged into global consciousness in January, sources told Reuters last month.
-H3C said its supply plans after April 20 also face uncertainties from changes in raw material policies, shipping disruptions and manufacturing challenges.
+H3C said its supply plans after April 20 also face uncertainties from changes in raw material policies, shipping disruptions and production challenges.

 In the announcement, H3C said it will distribute the upcoming H20 chips based on a profit-first principle, focusing on stable, long-term customers with higher profit margins from their orders.
 An industry source who distributes AI servers including those using H20 chips said that H20 processors are currently in short supply in the Chinese market.